 Natural Resources Defense Council and other groups filed the petition May 11 in an ongoing electric vehicle infrastructure proceeding led by state regulators that so far has focused on passenger EVs and the light-duty sector.

 There are now roughly 100,000 electric vehicles registered in New York, and last year Gov. Kathy Hochul, D, signed a law requiring all sales of new passenger cars and trucks in the state be zero emission by 2035.
 The MHDV sector is included in that law, with a 2045 target.

 To help accelerate light-duty adoption, the PSC in 2020 approved a $701 million make-ready program to incentivize development of thousands of public charging locations.
 Clean transportation advocates say similar steps may be needed for the MHDV sector, and transitioning larger trucks and buses away from internal combustion engines "is an essential element of any strategy to avert the worst impacts of climate change," the groups said in their petition.

 "Since 2020, a lot has happened to really help to accelerate [the EV] market within the state," said Kathy Harris, clean vehicles and fuels advocate in NRDC's climate and clean energy program.
 "And so it's really the prime time, now, to make sure ... there's charging infrastructure available, and that the utilities are properly preparing for this new wave of electrification in the transportation sector."

-Compared with passenger vehicles, designing MHDV policies is "vastly more complex," Fuels Institute warned in an April report.
+Compared with designing policies for passenger vehicles, designing MHDV policies is "vastly more complex," Fuels Institute warned in an April report.